Kremer-Grest models for commodity polymer melts: Linking theory, experiment and simulation at the Kuhn scale: Matching at the Kuhn scale

-To prepare the present study, we have investigated the dependence of the characteristic time and length scales in KG bead-spring polymer melts on the reduced bending energy, $x\equiv\beta\kappa=\kappa/k_BT$ \cite{svaneborg2018KGCharacterization}.
+where $\Theta$ denotes the angle between subsequent bonds.
+In the following we use the reduced bending energy $\kappa \equiv \kappa_\Theta/[k_BT]$.
+To prepare the present study, we have investigated the dependence of the characteristic time and length scales in KG bead-spring polymer melts on the reduced bending energy,\cite{svaneborg2018KGCharacterization}.
 In particular, we found for the Kuhn length:

 From this relation, we can directly infer the dimensionless Kuhn number, Eq. (\ref{eq:nkdef}), characterising KG melts:

 Finally, the number of Kuhn segments between entanglements, the Kuhn friction and Kuhn time of the KG model are given by